-1) Reduce the number of decisions that are in the realm of public accountability (not to be confused with reducing the role of government).
-This can be done by, where possible, designing the accountability framework so that those that are close to decisions also have a desire for accountability, and therefore we can shift the burden of accountability from the public realm to them.
-Having clear, purposeful delineation of powers can also eliminate the duplication of decisions requiring accountability.
+1) Trimming the number of decisions that are in the realm of public accountability (not to be confused with reducing the role of government).
+This can be done by, shifting the responsibility for holding government accountable from the public realm to those that are directly affected by the decisions, having clear, purposeful delineation of powers to eliminate duplication, and simplifying the network of programs and services.

-2) Make what remains in the sphere of public accountability understandable to the public.
-Understanding requires simplification, increased comparative accountability and an increased role for independent evaluation.
+2) Making what remains in the sphere of public accountability understandable to the public.
+Understanding requires, increased comparative accountability between jurisdictions and a greater role for independent evaluation.

 The project will be organized into four parts:

 Part I: Demonstrate that the Canadian system of government is not democratic